Summer is THE perfect time to break out the messy play ideas for the kids! Check out 20 summer messy play activities below.

 I know many kiddos who’d love to combine science and art in such a combustible way!
 Lay down large pieces of paper, canvas, or cloth to capture the explosive art.

 Paint with Frozen Paint Cubes | Hands On As We Grow

 We’ve tried this a few different times, both at preschool and at home.
-It’s a great way for little artists to create and cool down on a hot summer day.
+Painting with frozen paint is a great way for little artists to create and cool down on a hot summer day.

 Let the kids go wild as they fling and splat sparkly paint to make fireworks!
-Great around July 4th (or anytime really).
+This splat art fireworks painting is great around July 4th (or anytime really).

 Crushed Chalk Painting | Learn ~ Play ~ Imagine

 Love that the kids get to hammer chalk before mixing it together to make chalk paint.
 They can use the art to create on sidewalks temporarily or on paper to keep.

 Rubber Band Snap Painting | Teach Preschool

 What kid doesn’t enjoy flicking rubber bands?
 Add some paint to the rubber bands and that makes it tremendously more fun!